Getting Started - SSH Features

 Clicking on the Create Bastion button will bring up a modal that lets us choose between two connection types used for port forwarding:

-• AWS SSM - Uses AWS Systems Manager (SSM) this requires the AWS SSM agent installed on the EC2 instance which then communicates to your local AWS CLI to create a secure connection.
+file for authentication. - AWS SSM - Uses AWS Systems Manager (SSM) this requires the AWS SSM agent installed on the EC2 instance which then communicates to your local AWS CLI to create a secure connection.

 Step 1: Add an SSH bastion host